Understand the pathophysiology, diagnosis, and treatment of venous thromboembolism (VTE) in older patients.

 Deep vein thrombosis (DVT) and pulmonary embolism (PE), collectively referred to as venous thromboembolism (VTE) are common and, in many cases, preventable causes of in-hospital death in the United States.
 Age and accumulation of comorbidities markedly increase the risk of VTE in older adults increasing incidence, prevalence, morbidity, and mortality versus young adults.
 However, the diagnosis of VTE remains underrecognized in older adults.
 Clinical suspicion is essential to a prompt diagnosis in older adults who may have an atypical presentation; autopsy studies demonstrate PE is frequently not suspected, nor identified, despite being the cause of death in older persons.
 Despite this underrecognition in seniors, the diagnostic approach remains similar across all age groups.
 Antithrombotic agents are the mainstay of VTE treatment given their substantial risk reductions in VTE recurrence and mortality.
 However, the benefit of VTE treatment may be offset in older adults by an increased risk of major bleeding complications.
 Balancing the risks of recurrence with hemorrhage is important to guide treatment duration.

 In the general population the annual incidence of VTE approximates 1 in 1000 persons and appears to be increasing over time.
 Notably, incidence rates rise exponentially with age with an approximate 7- to 10-fold increase from less than 55 years to greater than 75 years.

 One or more clinical risk factors are usually identifiable at the time of VTE diagnosis in older adults.
-In patients presenting with a first episode of VTE, ...
+In patients ...